MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Enhance your Environment/webcontent.md

 To enable interaction in the WebSlate, you have to set up a few things.

-1. Right-Click in the scene hierarchy, navigate to "Mesh Toolkit," and then click "PlayModeSetup".
+1. Right-click in the scene hierarchy, navigate to "Mesh Toolkit," and then click "PlayModeSetup".

     ![Add playmode to your Unity scene](../../../media/webview-developer-guide/image013.png)